 Once you get rid of mice, don’t forget about prevention (you can read my best tips in this article).

-Go ahead and find the holes and small cracks and seal them up with steel wool (such as this one on Amazon) and fix with caulk as CDC recommends to prevent reinfestation.
+Go ahead and find the holes and small cracks and seal them up with steel wool and fix them with caulk as CDC recommends to prevent reinfestation.
 If you miss this step, chances are great that you will have to start the whole process from scratch.

 Frequently Asked Questions